WallarooLabs/wally/examples/python/celsius-kafka/README.md

 ../../../utils/cluster_shutdown/cluster_shutdown 127.0.0.1:5050
 ```

-Note: This might not fully shut down the cluster in which case you'll need to use `ctrl-c` to shut it down.

 You can shut down the kafkacat producer by pressing Ctrl-d from its shell.

 You can shut down the kafkacat consumer by pressing Ctrl-c from its shell.